Back in Black (song): Sampling

 In 1984, the Beastie Boys sampled "Back in Black" without permission for their song "Rock Hard".
 In 1999, when they wished to include it on an upcoming CD compilation release, they sought permission but AC/DC refused.
 Mike D of the Beastie Boys quoted Malcolm Young's reason for refusing as: Nothing against you guys, but we just don't endorse sampling.

+Boogie Down Productions also used a sample of the rhythm section of song for "Dope Beat" on their debut album, Criminal Minded, released in 1987.

+Five sampled "Back in Black" for their song "Lay All Your Lovin' on Me" on their 2001 album Kingsize.

+Shakira version

+Shakira performed a cover of "Back in Black" during her 2002-2003 Tour of the Mongoose, with the live performances of the song produced by Shakira and Tim Mitchell.
+A recording of the tour date on 22 April 2003 in Rotterdam, Netherlands, was released as a live album titled Live & off the Record in 2004.

 Covers and other versions

 Two live versions of the song later appeared on both versions of the album Live, as well as the Australian tour edition of Stiff Upper Lip.
 It has been covered by a number of artists, including Living Colour and Shakira.
 In 2007, Troy "Trombone Shorty" Andrews & Orleans Avenue recorded live at the New Orleans Jazz & Heritage Festival.
 In 2017, Muse performed the song at the Reading Festival with Brian Johnson on vocals; this was Johnson's first performance in almost two years, as he was previously ordered to halt live performances in order to prevent further hearing damage.

+Norwegian band Brothers recorded a version, which became one of the top-selling singles in Norway for 1993.